Skip to Content

 usually be prevented or treated by taking medicine before and after the test.

-In rare cases, the infection can spread through the body, and in very rare
+In rare cases, the infection can spread through the body.
+And in very rare

-circumstances, usually with seriously ill people, the infection can be
+cases, usually with seriously ill people, the infection can be

 Another rare complication is a puncture of the